HAWhitley/Enigma/README.md

 Reflector - Enter a message that goes through the plugboard, the right rotor, the middle rotor, the left rotor, and the reflector.
 This only implements single stepping.

 FullSingleStep - Enter a message that goes through the plugboard, the right rotor, the middle rotor, the left rotor, the reflector, the left rotor again, the middle rotor again, the right rotor again, and the plugboard again.
 This only implements single stepping.

+FullDoubleStep - Enter a message that goes through the plugboard, the right rotor, the middle rotor, the left rotor, the reflector, the left rotor again, the middle rotor again, the right rotor again, and the plugboard again.
+This implements double stepping.